Optimization

 Conclusion

 Providing structured data is a necessity to have different types of content organized and look different on the search result page.
-If you are using CMSs like WordPress, it is possible to use related modules and plugins or generate a custom SD by using Google Tag Manager or Custom JavaScript.
+If you are using CMSs like WordPress, it is possible to use related modules and plugins or generate a custom structured data schema markup by using Google Tag Manager or Custom JavaScript.
 Generating structured data using GTM can be easily done by just installing and enabling GTM on your website, then inserting the structured data which is suitable for your website.